webofthings/webofthings.js/README.md

 # wot-framework
-A reference implementation of the Web of Things model
+A gateway and server reference implementation of the Web of Things model